slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ## EditorManager APIs
 ### EditorManager.getFocusedEditor
-Reimplemented by moving current Implementation into `Editor` and invoking `Editor.getFocusedEditor()` for the `Editor` object of the focused pane.
+Reimplemented by moving the current implementation into `Editor` and invoking `Editor.getFocusedEditor()` for the `Editor` object of the focused pane.
 The API will continue to work as it does today.

 ### EditorManager.getCurrentlyViewedPath
-Reimplemented by moving current impl into `Editor` and invoking `Editor.getCurrentlyViewedPath` for the `Editor` object of the focused pane.
+Reimplemented by moving the current implementation into `Editor` and invoking `Editor.getCurrentlyViewedPath` for the `Editor` object of the focused pane.
 The API will continue to work as it does today.

 ### EditorManager.getCurrentFullEditor
 Reimplemented as `EditorManager.getFocusedEditor().getCurrentFullEditor()`